 “start of authority” Used mainly by Internet service providers (ISPs), this type of record includes the hostname of your domain, when it was created, and when it will expire.

-“name server” This contains the authoritative name servers for a particular domain.
+“name server” contains the authoritative name servers for a particular domain.
 These servers can either be an Internet service provider or one that you own yourself.

 “mail exchange” When you type in an email address, this section is referred to as the MX record.
 It indicates where you receive incoming emails from.
 If there are multiple MX records with different priorities in a single hosting package, mail will always go to the highest priority one first.
-MX records and main delivery systems word together to deliver your email to you.
+MX records and main delivery systems work together to deliver your email to you.

 This uniquely identifies a certain computer on the internet according to its IP address.
 An A record is mainly used in IPv4 systems.
-A records are one of the most commonly used record types.
+Records are one of the most commonly used record types.
 It tells you the domain name where your data is stored, which means that if you want to set up a website on your own hosting, for example, this will tell people the URL of the ISP’s server.

 The A record is still enough for browsers and search engines.
 Since this contains only the IP address of the desired computer, this cannot be used by people who do not know how your DNS is set up.

-"text record" is a commonly used method to store data about a domain.
+“text record” is a commonly used method to store data about a domain.
 This allows the recording of information that cannot be defined using other types of records.
 In addition, TXT can also store cryptographic keys, which are useful when it comes to email security.
-A common use of TXT Records is to verify ownership of domain names and dns records for services such as Google Search or Analytics.
+A common use of TXT Records is to verify ownership of domain names and DNS records for services such as Google Search or Analytics.

-“canonical name record” This tells other servers/systems what another domain name is an alias for.
+“canonical name record” tells other servers/systems what another domain name is an alias for.
 For instance, if your primary site has www before it then you can use a CNAME record to redirect visitors http://www.example.com to http://example.com.